shsui5379/notes/English/Expository Writing/1 - Writing Tips.md

   - Be specific in scope
 - Ideas prompt questions.
 It's not about solving things, but moving things towards better
   - Putting a puzzle together
+  - Add to the conversation; not argue for/against; What's already said; how can you bring in your viewpoint, experiences; questions; start one if it doesn't exist
 - Opinions are judgements.
 Shuts down discussion
   - Society influences what you believe.  changeable
 - No binary judgements.
 Think about who, what, when, where, why, how, backgrounds, validity
 - Suspect your first response
 - Jot down snippets from inspiration
 - Read your work out loud
+- Writing is a way of thinking
+- Communication is a 2-way street
+- Needs to make sense to the reader
+- Drafts will always be bad.
+Revise